Elders Circle blog posts

 We discover new wisdom and new friends in intimate, small-group conversations.
 Gathered in the large circle, we learn about the Elders Circle program, elder wisdom, and opportunities for involvement.

 Enjoy opportunities for ongoing connection and leadership through a variety of Elders Circle Affinity Groups.
+Everyone is welcome.

 Elders Circle Book Club